 National Ocean Service (NOS), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce

-Grants starting at $25,000 to Hawaii K-12 schools, school systems, IHEs, nonprofit and commercial organizations, and government agencies to engage students and teachers in environmental education and stewardship activities.
+Grants to Hawaii K-12 schools, school systems, IHEs, nonprofit and commercial organizations, and government agencies to engage students and teachers in environmental education and stewardship activities.
+Applicants are advised to complete required registrations well in advance of the deadline.
 Funding is intended to increase environmental literacy for K-12 students through educational experiences.

 GrantWatch ID#: 163632